ePages-de/epages-devportal/_posts/2018/2018-12-13-how-to-survive-as-a-non-technical-scrum-master-in-a-tech-company.md

 This creates a win-win situation: I gain knowledge, and the dev teams gain better support.
 Oftentimes this is even helpful for the process.
 When explaining things on a different level the team might discover that they were overcomplicating things...
-And let me tell you a little secret: Developers do not always talk code.
+And let me tell you a little secret: developers do not always talk code.
 In my experience they are pretty good at explaining things in a very simple way 😉.

 #### I learn.